chriscyang/electives-explorer/README.md

 # Electives Explorer

-This was a medium-fidelity prototype created for CPSC 344 (Introduction to HCI Methods) during the 2015W1 session at the University of British Columbia.
+This is a medium-fidelity prototype created for CPSC 344 (Introduction to HCI Methods) during the 2015W1 session at the University of British Columbia.

 ## Team